You'll Soon Be Able To Recharge A Montreal OPUS Card From Your Phone

 But the authority says its preliminary schedule calls for a public unveiling in the "first half of 2024."
 Though it specifies the exact timeline will depend on the supplier, once the ARTM selects one it deems adequate.

-The call for tenders is currently scheduled to close on April 6, though the ARTM could extend it.
+The call for tenders was originally scheduled to close on April 6, but the ARTM extended it to April 25.

 Mobile OPUS recharging has the potential to simplify the transit rider experience throughout the Montreal metropolitan area and beyond.
 The transit authority says the measure would benefit not only exo, REM, RTL, STL and STM riders in the metropolis and its suburbs, but also passengers in Quebec City, Lévis and Joliette, whose transit systems also use OPUS cards.